RenosPt/Automatic-Line-Follower-Vehicle/README.md

 A project to create an Automatic Line Follower Vehicle

 Our project has the following goals:
-1) To crate a system that will be able to detect a black line on defferent surfaces.
+1) To create a system that will be able to detect a black line on defferent surfaces.
 2) Our vehicle to move as steadily as possible along a black line